ahmedelsayedali1/Data-structure-project/README.md

 # Data-structure-project
-This repository showcases a collection of data structure implementations, including arrays, linked lists, stacks, queues, trees, and graph representations.
+This repository showcases a collection of data structure implementations, including arrays, linked lists, stacks, queues.
 It serves as part of my academic projects and personal learning archive.

 # 💾 Basic Data Structures Implementation in C++